About

 Why I Started This

 There is one other food blog out there with good information, and the newspapers cover things here and there.
 But I always found myself searching.
-Always looking for places to eat, things to do, somewhere worth going on a Saturday night — and never finding it all in one place.
+Always looking for places to eat, things to do, somewhere worth going on a Saturday night, and never finding it all in one place.

 The Stavanger List is the resource I wished existed.
 A curated list I can refer back to myself, a place to relive my own experiences, and hopefully something useful for everyone else out there doing the same search I was doing.
-Locals, expats, visitors — anyone trying to figure out where to eat in this city.
+Locals, expats, visitors — anyone trying to figure out where to eat and have fun in this city.

 In English.
 Because that's what was missing.